niplav/site/logical.md

 	$$\phi_j(v)=\sum_{S \subseteq N \backslash \{j\}} \frac{|S|!(n-|S|-1)!}{n!} (v(S \cup\{j\})-v(S)))$$
 </div>

-Two conceptual difficulties present themselves:
+Three conceptual difficulties present themselves:

 1. The Shapley value assumes there's a null-action for each player, i.e. players can choose not to do anything,
-2. It's assumed that if every player plays the null action, then the output of `$v$` is `$0$`, though this isn't required for the equation to work.
+2. It's *usually* assumed that if every player plays the null action, then the output of `$v$` is `$0$`, though this isn't required for the equation to work.
+3. At different times different programs on the same Turing machine can have accessed different parts of the tape—in the most extreme case, one program just moves one tape to the left, and stays there, while the other program runs off along tapes to the right.
+In those cases, we get differently sized "lists" of influence-values.

 1\. can be solved by setting the null action to the tapestate produced by the program preceding the tapestate.
-I imagine this as a tapestate being able to "decide" to flip to the opposite bit before the program resumes.
+I imagine this as a tapestate being able to "decide" to flip to the opposite bit before the program resumes, which counts as participating.

 2\. is a bit more tricky to resolve.
 I think the best way of fixing this is to say that *iff* the output of the Turing machine with no changes